PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/monitoring.md

 ## Setting Up Multiple Nodes on a VPS

 If you're looking to run multiple nodes, each must be set up individually.
-The process described below is based on what I've learned through trial and error.
-It outlines how to clone the repository twice for two different nodes and manage them using the `screen` utility.
+This section gives an example on how to clone the repository twice for two different nodes and manage them using the `screen` utility.

 ### Clone the Repository